rweichler/ld45/README.md

 ## rainb0w

-LD45 jam project by Reed Weichler and Christine Vaughn.
+LD45 jam project by Reed Weichler and Christine Vaughan.

 Move around with WASD to capture the Awesome face smileys.
 The halo around you pulses faster the closer you are.